-Colonoscopy services urgently need to introduce booking systems that give priority to these and other high-risk groups to put this into effect.
+Colonoscopy services urgently need to introduce booking systems within a model of care that give priority to these and other high-risk groups to put this into effect.

 Implementation of the screening recommendations will not result in any change from the resource requirements already predicted.